Caring Hearts, Sharing Hearts

 "At the Elliott, the children were brought on the stage and sang songs, including "I am a Pizza" much to the amusement of the seniors.
 They were then divided into smaller groups, some making crafts, some having a snack and others in a reading corner.
 The children love being read to and some of the seniors recalled their earlier days when they used to teach school or read to their own children.
 It was the least expensive field trip of the year and it brought immeasurable joy to the children and seniors."

 - G. Willemsma and G. Zardo, St. John School

 For in person or virtual visits:

 Choose the date for your event

-Teachers prepare students in advance of the visit to a local retirement home (short play, series of songs, or craft)
+Teachers prepare students in advance of the visit to a local retirement home (short play, series of songs, or choose conversation topics)

-Before visiting the retirement home, read and talk about the book 'Something to Remember Me By' by Susan V Bosak (provided by Guelph & Area Right to Life)
+Before visiting, read and talk about the book 'Something to Remember Me By' by Susan V Bosak (provided by Guelph & Area Right to Life

 School arranges for students to be bused or walk to the retirement home (depending on the location)

 On day of visit, students gather with the residents and perform their activity